 We are very fortunate that Hever is surrounded by nature.
 We are inspired to embrace this opportunity for learning and make Forest School a core part of our school culture.
 We have use of a wonderful woodland site adjacent to the school, as well as our on-site nature area.

 Forest School builds on a child's innate motivation and positive attitude to learning, offering them the opportunities to initiate play, make choices and learn from their mistakes.
 Regular Forest School sessions provide opportunities for children to develop self-awareness, self- confidence, social skills forming positive relationships and develop strategies in order to take risks within the boundaries of safety.
-The setting allows children to engage with the natural environment, offering a unique teaching and learning experience in an ever-changing landscape.At Hever we offer weekly Forest School sessions for early years Reception and Year 1 children with a view to delivering to KS2 in the near future.What is Forest School?'Forest School is an inspirational process that offers all learners regular opportunities to achieve and develop confidence and self-esteem, through hands-on learning experiences in a woodland or natural environment with trees.
+The setting allows children to engage with the natural environment, offering a unique teaching and learning experience in an ever-changing landscape.At Hever we offer weekly Forest School sessions for early years Reception and a term based rolling programme of sessions across all other year groups.What is Forest School?'Forest School is an inspirational process that offers all learners regular opportunities to achieve and develop confidence and self-esteem, through hands-on learning experiences in a woodland or natural environment with trees.
 Forest School is a specialised learning approach that sits within and compliments the wider context of outdoor and woodland education.'
 (Forest School Association)

 Hever CEP Forest School ETHOS

 - Our Forest School ethos at Hever Church of England Primary School, is centered around respect of the learner and their ability to explore, investigate and discover the natural environment that surrounds them.